 How much a divorce lawyer will cost would depend on whether your divorce is contested or uncontested, the issues involved, and your location.
 In divorce cases, lawyers usually charge an hourly fee, which depends on the location.
-For example, in major cities such as New York or Los Angeles, a lawyer can range between $400 to $700 per hour, unless the divorce is uncontested.
+For example, in major cities such as New York or Los Angeles, a lawyer can range between $500 to $900 per hour, with a retainer deposit of $10,000 to get started, unless the divorce is uncontested.
 In an uncontested divorce, a lawyer may charge a flat fee.

 When the spouses do not have any children or property, divorce is usually uncontested.
 The spouses can go to a lawyer with all issues ironed out.
 The lawyer will simply file the paperwork.
 Expect to pay around $2,000 for a completely uncontested divorce where you and your spouse have already agreed on all issues prior to retaining a lawyer.